A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Results

 The total fractional sensitivity of the pulsar's spin (median spin phase error divided by the total pulse phase covered by the dataset, T$\times$F0) is $4.4\times10^{-15}$ while the total fractional sensitivity of the pulsar's orbit (median T0 phase error divided by the total orbital phase covered by the dataset, T$\times P_\mathrm{orb}^{-1}$) is $9.3\times10^{-11}$, so the spin residuals are substantially more sensitive to torques and other effects on the system than the T0 residuals.

 We examine the spectrum of the spin residuals by taking a Fourier decomposition of the F0$-$F1 solution (Figure \ref{fig:FreqDerivPlots}, top panel) using a single ``median residual'' TOA from each observation.
 We calculated the powers of the components using the \texttt{get\_wavex\_amps()} and \texttt{get\_wavex\_freqs()} functions of \texttt{pint.utils} and determined a best-fit line using \texttt{scipy.curve\_fit()}.
 This gives a steep power-law-like spectrum with a spectral index of $-5.54(7)$, as shown in Figure \ref{fig:spinwaves}.
 The error represents the span between the maximum and minimum slope values estimated by multi-variate gaussian sampling using the fit covariance matrix.
-The first two harmonics are the most significant and dominate the measured spectral index.
+The first two harmonics are the most significant and dominate the measured spectral index; however, they are also potentially underestimated.
+The first bin is partially covariant with F0 and F1, which had already been subtracted from the residuals.
+The second bin is also partially covariant with these parameters, although to a lesser extent.